Notes for Week 1

 This concept is fundamental to how all modern computers operate.

-IV. von Neumann vs. Harvard Architectures
+von Neumann (Princeton) vs. Harvard Architectures

 While the von Neumann architecture is dominant, it’s important to understand its historical context and alternatives.